 The importance of microchipping

-In the UK this month, legislation regarding the microchipping of dogs came into force, meaning that all dogs over 8 weeks of age must be microchipped or their owners may face a fine.
-Similar laws are already in place in other parts of the world, and in some countries cats are also included.
-Unfortunately, in the UK only a small proportion of cats are microchipped, yet cats with a microchip are 21 times more likely to be reunited with their owners that non-microchipped cats if they become lost.
+In the UK all dogs over 8 weeks of age must be microchipped or their owners may face a fine.
+Similar laws are in place in other parts of the world, and in some countries cats are also included.
+Unfortunately, in the UK only a small proportion of cats are microchipped, yet cats with a microchip are 21 times more likely to be reunited with their owners than non-microchipped cats if they become lost.
 Here we look at why every cat should have a microchip.

 Having a unique and permanent identification number is important when veterinarians are submitting test samples for possible inherited dieases.
 A microchip may also mean that, in the sad circumstance that a cat is run over, its owner can be informed and not left wondering where the cat is.
 Additionally, microchips may be important in legal cases when a cat’s ownership is questioned.